JulianH99/chameleon.nvim/README.md

 The color will be tied to your `cwd` (`vim.loop.cwd()`) and will be automatically saved on the plugin's config file.

+> [!important]
+> At the moment, only complete hex colors are accepted (e.g #558866).
+The short
+> syntax is not supported yet

+### Clearing the color for cwd
+You can remove the configured color for the current project or cwd with the `:ChamClearCwd` command.

 ### Erasing the confgiguration
 There's also a command to clear all the saved colors and empty the configuration file.
 The command `:ChamClearConfig` will clean the config file and get rid of all customizations (another command to clear only the current working dir's config is planned).

+### Summary

+- `:ChamPickColor` - Pick a hex color for current cwd
+- `:ChamClearCwd` - Remove the picked color for currend cwd
+- `:ChamClearConfig` - Remove all configuration for all registered cwds

 ## TODO
 - [x] Select automatic foreground color when background color option is used.